2023 Travel Guide to Bacolod City for First-time travelers

 Buy Piaya and other Pasalubong items from Bacolod.

-Before you leave the City, your last stop should be in a pasalubong shop where you can buy souvenir items and delicacies that are genuinely Negrense.
+Before you leave the city, your last stop should be a pasalubong shop where you can buy souvenir items and genuine Negrense delicacies.
 Piaya, Barquillos from Sugarlandia Pasalubong Shop, Cheesecakes from Calea, and Bacolod’s famous Napoliones.

 These are just some of the interesting Bacolod Tourist Spots I visited during my recent Bacolod Trip.
 There’s more to explore in Bacolod, and I already have my itinerary for my next visit.
 I will update this Bacolod Travel Guide very, very soon:)